colinaut/balsa-man-11ty/src/posts/a-small-gift-from-the-worlds-largest-collection-of-the-worlds-smallest-versions-of-the-worlds-largest-things.md

 ---
 title: "A small gift from the World’s Largest Collection of the World’s Smallest Versions of the World’s Largest Things!"
 date: 2009-08-08
+excerpt: If you're looking for a tiny replica of the World's Largest Can of Spinach, Carhenge, or Babe the Blue Ox, look no further than The World's Largest Collection of the World's Smallest Versions of the World's Largest Things!
 categories:
   - "bpaf"
   - "tiny-inspiration"